vincentfusco/tt06_555/README.md

  ## Why

 Blinking an LED with a 555-Timer has represented the 'Hello World' for beginner electronics enthusiasts for a long time.
 Tiny Tapeout 6 is a milestone in hobbyist IC design.
-See "History" for some schematics of the original!

   ## Layout
 ![Layout](./docs/555_layout.png)

 ## Schematics
-The transistor-level-implementation of this circuit is much different than what is actually inside of a 555 Timer.
+The transistor-level-implementation of this circuit is different than what is actually inside of a 555 Timer.

 See the section below "History" to see the original.